wdahlenburg/CVESearch/README.md

 There is currently support for:
 * Exploit Database
 * GitHub
+* GitLab

 The GitHub search requires a personal access token is created and set to the GITHUB_KEY environment variable.

+GitLab allows searching of projects, but does not offer a global code search, so results will be limited.
+Set the GITLAB_KEY environment variable to add this API.